ciaranconners/repeat.it/_CONTRIBUTING.md

 If you follow all of these guidelines and make good changes, you should have no problem getting your changes merged in.

+## Ideas to Extend the App

+- Ability to mark answers right or wrong and keep track of progress (useful with SRS)

+- Implement SRS option for users ([link to SRS algorithm](http://www.blueraja.com/blog/477/a-better-spaced-repetition-learning-algorithm-sm2))

+- Share decks/make public

+- Integrate keyboard keys for interacting with the app (like spacebar or arrow keys to flip cards)

+- Find a way to make textareas more user-friedly for adding code (maybe disable enter key when inside textarea)

+- Build upon current localStorage authentication by adding sessions

+- Add alternative login options (email, github, etc.)

+- Ability to change and recover a password

+- Add option for users to choose a code styling theme (see [style options](https://highlightjs.org/static/demo/) for ideas)

+- Allow uer to explicitly set language they are intending to style

+- Add support for markdown proper

 <!-- Links -->
 [style guide]: https://github.com/reactorcore/style-guide